OpenDSA/OpenDSA/RST/source/Development/Diskdrive.rst

    .. math::

-      9.5 + 11.1 \times 1.5 = 26.2 \mathrm{ms.}
+      9.5\mathrm{ms.} + 11.1\mathrm{ms.} \times 1.5 = 26.2 \mathrm{ms.}

+   In this equation, 9.5ms. is the average seek time for a (random) track on the disk.
+11.1ms. is the time for one rotation of a disk spinning at 5400RPM.
+   Since we need to wait for rotational delay (one half rotation) and then read all of the contents of the track (one full rotation), we multiply 11.1ms. by 1.5.
+   Thus, the total time to read a random track from the disk is 26.2ms.

-   At this point, because we assume that the next seven tracks require only a track-to-track seek because they are adjacent.
+   After reading the first track, we can then assume that the next seven tracks require only a track-to-track seek because they are adjacent.
-   Each requires
+   Therefore, each requires

    .. math::

-      2.2 + 11.1 \times 1.5 = 18.9 \mathrm{ms.}
+      2.2\mathrm{ms.} + 11.1\mathrm{ms.} \times 1.5 = 18.9 \mathrm{ms.}

+   Here, 2.2ms. is the time to seek to an adjacent track.
+   Again we must wait for rotational delay (one half rotation) followed by a full rotation to read the track, so we multiply the rotation time (11.1ms.) times 1.5 for the disk rotation.
+   Thus, we get a total of 18.9ms. to read the data from an adjacent track.

-   The total time required is therefore
+   The total time required to read all 8 adjacent tracks is therefore

    .. math::

       26.2 \mathrm{ms} + 7 \times 18.9 \mathrm{ms} = 158.5 \mathrm{ms}.

-   If the file's clusters are spread randomly across the disk, then we must perform a seek for each cluster, followed by the time for rotational delay.
+   In contrast, what would the time be if the file's clusters are spread randomly across the disk?
+   Then we must perform a seek for each cluster, followed by the time for rotational delay.
    Once the first sector of the cluster comes under the I/O head, very little time is needed to read the cluster because only 8/256 of the